-Failure to implement needed upgrades to our information technology systems could adversely affect our business.
+Failure to implement new information technology systems or needed upgrades to our systems, including operational and financial systems, could adversely affect our business.

 As our business grows in size, complexity, and geography, we expect our information technology infrastructure to be in regular need of enhancement and upgrades.
-Failure to upgrade as needed or complications encountered in upgrading systems could cause disruptions that may adversely affect our business results or operations.
-Further, additional investment needed to upgrade and expand our information technology infrastructure could require significant investment of additional resources and capital.
+Failure to implement new systems or upgrade systems, including operation and financial systems, as needed or complications encountered in implementing new systems or upgrading existing systems could cause disruptions that may adversely affect our business results or operations.
+Further, additional investment needed to upgrade and expand our information technology infrastructure will require significant investment of additional resources and capital.

-We may not effectively transition our distribution functions to our new Braselton, Georgia facility.
-If we encounter problems with our distribution facilities, our ability to deliver our products to the market could be adversely affected and expected efficiencies may not be realized.
+Our Braselton, Georgia distribution facility handles a large portion of our merchandise distribution.
+If we encounter problems with this facility, our ability to deliver our products to the market could be adversely affected.